MrCreosote/relation_engine_import_benchmarking/README.md

 from,to,idscore
 ```

-To reduce edge sizes, extract just the GCA ids from the names:
+To reduce edge sizes to ~180B from ~450B, extract just the GCA ids from the names:

 ```
 In [1]: import gzip